Has consumerism got out of hand?

 You are probably much more likely to be able to name five things your child received!

-And another question –does your child still enjoy the present he or she received two years ago?
+Another question – does your child still enjoy the present he or she received two years ago?